 The QuickBooks Guide to Converting QuickBooks Desktop to QuickBooks Online is for anyone converting from QuickBooks Desktop (Pro or Premier) to QuickBooks Online.
 The full guide can be downloaded from the link above.

-Sign up and sign in to QuickBooks Online
+Sign up and sign in to QuickBooks Online and create a company

 Start by signing up for QuickBooks Online.
 If you’re a long-time QuickBooks Desktop user, we recommend converting to QuickBooks Online Plus since it has many of the same features, such as inventory tracking.
 Simple Start and Essentials do not have these capabilities (learn more about each version).